Shawbirch: Education

 Little Chicks Preschool is located at the back of the Shawbirch Community Centre, and Ercall Day Nursery is located at the nearby Princess Royal Hospital.

 St. Peter's Church of England Primary is the nearest primary school to Shawbirch, located in nearby Bratton.
 Dothill Primary School is less than one mile from Shawbirch, with other primary schools including Old Hall, St. Patrick's Roman Catholic and Wrekin View Primary located in the nearby town of Wellington.

-Heath services
+Health services

 There is a medical centre, a pharmacy and a dental practice located in the Shawbirch Community Centre, and a veterinary centre is also located in Shawbirch.
 The Princess Royal Hospital is located in the neighbouring village of Apley.

 Transport

 Bus

 The 15 bus route from Telford to Arleston and 16 bus route from Telford to High Ercall run through Shawbirch and are both operated by Arriva Midlands.

 Train

 The nearest train station is the Wellington, which operates services to places like Birmingham New Street and Shrewsbury Station.
 Other nearby stations include Telford Central.